Joannarama/the-Oracle/README.md

 ### Future Development
-Future development may inculde updates to the graphics as they are quite basic for the purposes of this project, rhw focus being mainly on the execution of the Javascript.
+Future development may inculde updates to the graphics as they are quite basic for the purposes of this project, the focus being mainly on the execution of the Javascript.

 I would consider adding a more 'mystical' rendering of the answers in the crystal ball using perhaps a smoke effect similar to that outlined in the following:
 - [css smoke effect](https://segmentfault.com/a/1190000041189786/en)